Current Research Project :

 Organizing Peace: An Algorithmic Analysis of Four Centuries of International Law and the Decline of War

-My dissertation utilizes machine learning to systematically analyze each of the 79,287 international treaties signed between 1648 and 2023.
-For this project, I trained an AI how to automatically classify treaties by their topics, signatories, and a variety of additional metrics to measure how the negotiation of more than 200 million words enshrined within an increasingly vast array of agreements has collectively shaped the social and legal institutional architecture of the international system and its ability to promote peace over the last four centuries.
+My current research expands upon the foundational work done in my dissertation, Organizing Peace: An Algorithmic Analysis of Four Centuries of International Law and the Decline of War, which utilized machine learning to systematically analyze the texts of nearly every known international treaty signed between 1648 and 2023.
+For this project, I trained an AI how to automatically classify international treaties by their topics, signatories, and a variety of additional metrics to measure how the negotiation of more than 200 million words enshrined within an increasingly vast array of agreements has collectively shaped the social and legal institutional architecture of the international system and its ability to promote peace over the last four centuries.
 Through computational treaty analysis, changes in the structure of the international system can now be seen accumulating over time like so many strata in the “fossil record” of international relations.

 The graphic above depicts the general topics of every known international treaty signed over the last 374 years as a percentage of all treaties signed during each rolling five-year period.
 By looking at any vertical slice of time, we can retroactively infer a great deal of important information about what the primary international concerns and legalized actions were during that particular period.
 When appraising the relative distribution of treaty topics in this way a variety of trends are immediately noticeable, from the dominance of conquest, colonization, and peace treaties during the 17th and 18th centuries, to the explosion of new and more peaceful treaty types throughout the 19th century and beyond, including those concerned with diplomacy, communication, transportation, trade, institutions, and the mutual establishment and acceptance of territorial boundaries.